drwetter/testssl.sh/doc/testssl.1.md

 certificate key size, X509v3 key usage and extended key usage, certificate fingerprints and serial, revocation info (CRL, OCSP, OCSP stapling/must staple), certificate transparency info (if provided by server).
-It also displays certificate start and expiration time in GMT.
+When `--phone-out` supplied it checks against the certificate issuer whether the host certificate has been revoked (only URI scheme supported currently is HTTP).  `-S, --server_defaults` also displays certificate start and expiration time in GMT.
 In addition testssl.sh checks the trust (CN, SAN, Chain of trust).
 For the trust chain check there are 4 certificate stores provided (see section `FILES` below).
 If the trust is confirmed or not confirmed and the same in all four certificate